 Give Me Ten is a whole school initiative, which focuses on encouraging parents to spend ten minutes every day reading with their child.
 Research from the National Literacy Trust highlights the importance of reading:

-‘Young people who get a lot of encouragement to read from their mother or father are more likely to enjoy reading, to read frequently, to have positive attitudes towards reading and to believe that reading is important to succeed in life than young people who do not get any encouragement to read from their mother or father.’
+‘Young people who get a lot of encouragement to read from their parent or carer are more likely to enjoy reading, to read frequently, to have positive attitudes towards reading and to believe that reading is important to succeed in life than young people who do not get any encouragement to read from their parent or carer.’

 Not only does reading support children academically, building their vocabulary and aiding their writing, it offers escapism and a chance to sit peacefully and connect with a great story.